athulravindran87/hazelcast-cluster/README.md

     Go thru `Commands.txt` file, it is a cheat sheet of `kube` commands required specific to this project.

+Use ```/actuator/health``` on hazelcast server to view custom implemented health endpoint to view hazelcast-servers member join.

+ ### Test

+ #### The best way to test is "put" on one hazelcast-client instance and "get" on another hazelcast-client instance.

+ There are 2 sets of API endpoints to test
+- Map
+   - /map/put?key=xx&value=yyy
+   - /map/get?key=xx
+- Queue
+   - /queue/put?value=xx
+   - /queue/get

  ### Happy Coding !!!! :+1::shipit: